Nobodyworld/app-accounting-modular/AUTOMATION.md

 ## Golden rules

-1. **Use the Makefile targets**. `make quality` executes linting, type checks, tests with coverage gates, and security scanning. `make ci` mirrors the full pipeline for local smoke checks. `make health` runs a full suite of health probes using the CLI, and `make audit` snapshots coverage/complexity metrics via the trace-based fallback for air-gapped environments.
+1. **Use the Makefile targets**. `make quality` executes linting, type checks, tests with coverage gates, and security scanning, while `make quality-gate` wraps the scripted `tools.quality_gate` runner for a single-command verdict. `make ci` mirrors the full pipeline for local smoke checks. `make health` runs a full suite of health probes using the CLI, and `make audit` snapshots coverage/complexity metrics via the trace-based fallback for air-gapped environments.
 When coverage data already exists, rerun `tools.audit_metrics` with `--skip-trace` to reuse the stored `.cover` files and refresh only the lightweight metrics.
-   Pair `make health` with `python -m cli.macli inspect-extensions` to verify extension manifests loaded and expose version metadata for release notes.
+   Pair `make health` with `python -m cli.macli inspect-extensions` and `python -m cli.macli observe` to verify extension manifests, capture version metadata for release notes, and archive a telemetry snapshot.
+   Validate scenario plans with `make plan-validate PLAN=docs/examples/scenario-plan.json` (wraps `macli inspect-plan`) before triggering provider-heavy workloads.
 2. **Record decisions in docs**.
 Significant architectural or operational changes should be summarised in `ARCHITECTURE_OVERVIEW.md` and the relevant README section.